nkumar834/StudentManagementSystem/README.md

 User Authentication: Secure login system for administrators and teachers.

 Technologies Used:-
-.NET Framework
+.NET Framework.
-C#
+C#.
-Windows Forms
+Windows Forms.

 Installation:-
 Clone the repository: